Nutshell (song): Music

 Jon Pareles of The New York Times commented that the arrangements on "Nutshell" recalled those of Canadian musician Neil Young.

-Reception
+Legacy and reception

-Although never released as a single, it is one of the best-known Alice in Chains' songs among the band’s fans.

-In 2013, "Nutshell" was ranked No. 9 on Rolling Stone's readers' poll "The 10 Saddest Songs of All Time".
-In 2014, the song was ranked No. 5 on Loudwire's "10 Best Alice In Chains Songs" list.It was ranked No. 4 on Kerrang!’s “20 Best Alice In Chains Songs” list.
+Although never released as a single, "Nutshell" is widely regarded as one of Alice in Chains' best songs.
+In 2013, it was ranked No. 9 on Rolling Stone's readers' poll "The 10 Saddest Songs of All Time".
+In 2014, Loudwire ranked the song number five on their list of the 10 greatest Alice in Chains songs, and in 2021, Kerrang ranked the song number four on their list of the 20 greatest Alice in Chains songs.

 Live performances

 Alice in Chains performed the song for the first time at the Memorial Hall in Kansas City on September 22, 1993.
 The band performed an acoustic version of "Nutshell" for its appearance on MTV Unplugged on April 10, 1996.
 It was the opening song of the concert and was included on the Unplugged live album and home video release.
 The Unplugged concert marked the last time the band performed the song with Layne Staley.

 Since 2011, Jerry Cantrell dedicates "Nutshell" to Layne Staley and Mike Starr during Alice In Chains' concerts with new vocalist William DuVall.
 During their concert at the Hellfest Open Air Festival in Clisson, France on June 24, 2018, Cantrell dedicated the song to his longtime friend and Pantera drummer Vinnie Paul, who died two days before the concert.